yakostro/eagle_game/GDD.md

 - [Then will be added more...]

 # Mountain
-- When instantiated mountain have to be scaled from 0.5 to 1.5 on Y axis of its size
+- When instantiated mountain should be placed at a random Y position: from SCREEN_HEIGHT-SPRITE_HEIGHT to SCREEN_HEIGHT-SPRITE_HEIGHT+offset. offset is a variable and == 500 px
-- The lowest edge of the mountain should always be on the edge of the screen (it is a zero )

 # Nest
 ## Instantiation
 - Nest spawns once on every N (make a export var) obstacle
-- nest placed on the top of the obstacle sprite with 20 px offset down
+- nest placed inside the obstacle scene in the Marker2d 'NestPlaceholder'
 - create nest spawner in the same file where all obstacles are being spawned

 ## States